bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 # Justify Your Existence

-+ Most social justice causes have to make their case to business.
++ Most social justice causes have to make their case to corporate business.

 + Consider environmentalism:
       + &ldquo;if I recycle, and my competitor doesn't, I'm at a disadvantage.&rdquo;